rapidsai/cuml/BUILD.md

 To build the `cuml` Python package, the C++ requirements are needed plus:

-15. `cuda-python` (corresponding to the CUDA version of the system)
+15. `cuda-python` corresponding to the CUDA version of the system/environment.
 16. `cuDF` corresponding to the branch/version being built (i.e. 22.04 for branch-22.04).
 17. `pyraft` corresponding to the branch/version being built (i.e. 22.04 for branch-22.04).
 18. `dask-cudf` corresponding to the branch/version being built (i.e. 22.04 for branch-22.04).